SassDoc/sassdoc.github.io/using-your-own-theme/index.md

 }
 {% endhighlight %}

-## View

-Don't assume the view object will contain anything.
-If the user doesn't have a configuration file it will likely be an empty object.

-The view has no strict interface.
-Users can put whatever they want in this object.
-You can use it to let the user configure your theme (the main purpose of the view object is indeed configuration).
+Apart from these keys, users can put whatever they want in this object, via the SassDoc configuration file.
+You can use it to let the user configure your theme.

-An example view object, assuming you use some [filters][extra_tools]:
+An example context object (without previous standard keys), assuming you use some [filters][extra_tools]:

 {% highlight js %}
 {